Decision Layer for Agents · Deterministic · MCP Ready

 Rules-as-Contract Testing

 Write test cases as JSON.
 Replay them against new rules versions before promoting to production.
-Diff reason codes across versions to catch behavior changes — not in prod, in CI.
+Diff channel outputs across versions to catch behavior changes — not in prod, in CI.

-Key tool: get_trace · replay token on every verdict
+Key tool: get_trace · replay token on every decision

 Plans